samyuktha-16/Success-Rate-Predictor/README.md

 -requirements.txt: Lists the required Python packages.

--data/: Contains dataset files.The `data/` directory contains dataset files used in this project: `startup_ideas.csv`: Contains startup ideas and their outcomes.
+-data/: Contains dataset files.The `data/` directory contains dataset files used in this project. `startup_ideas.csv`: Contains startup ideas and their outcomes.

 -notebooks/: Includes Jupyter notebooks for exploration and analysis.